 • GPS unit with all routes pre-programmed (one per room)

-• GPX tracks available on request (If you would like to use your own GPS device)
+• GPX tracks available pre tour.
+(If you would like to use your own GPS device or mobile app)

 • Emergency support